-The type face is blocky and I found it a bit difficult to read.
-With her vintage beehive hairstyle and heavy black eyelashes, Stacie is not to be missed.
+I really don’t like the type face.
+It’s blocky and I found it a bit difficult to read.
+You can’t miss Stacie in the book with her vintage beehive hairstyle and heavy black eyelashes.
 In fact whilst the pictures are good, there seem to be far more of Stacie than the bakes she’s made.
 I would have preferred it the other way around.

-All in all, I think it’s worthy of a place on my cookbook shelves.
+All in all, however, I think Stacie Bakes is worthy of a precious place on my cookbook shelves.

 As well as adapting her recipe for honey madeleines, I made Stacie’s cheese and leek scones for Easter Tea.
 Other than substituting some of the flour for wholemeal, I pretty much stuck to the recipe.

 They were the star of the show, knocking my simnel cake, choc cross buns and other fancy treats into the shade.
 I shall certainly be making them again.
 Both recipes were easy to follow and very importantly, worked.